 If you are a first home buyer you can withdraw KiwiSaver contributions made by you and your employer to use as a deposit towards your new home.
 You can only do this if you’ve been on KiwiSaver for more than three years.

 In addition, if you earn less than $130,000 and are buying for less than $600,000 (or building new under $650,000) in Auckland, you may be eligible for a HomeStart Grant of up to $5,000 per borrower.
 (See full eligibility below).

 The HomeStart Grant is $1,000 for each year you’ve been in KiwiSaver, up to a maximum of $5,000 for five years.
 If you’re a couple buying a house together and you both qualify for a grant, you could receive a combined grant of up to $10,000.

 If you are off plan or building new then you could double your HomeStart Grant up to $20,000 for a couple.

 To be eligible to withdraw some or all of your KiwiSaver you must:

 To be eligible for the HomeStart Grant you must:

-Welcome Home Loans are issued by selected banks and other lenders and are underwritten by Housing New Zealand.
+First Home Loans are issued by selected banks and other lenders and are underwritten by Housing New Zealand.
 This allows the lender to provide loans that would otherwise sit outside their normal lending standards.

-KiwiBuild is a recent government-led project with a mission to build affordable and comfortable homes for kiwi first home buyers.
+KiwiBuild is a government-led project with a mission to build affordable and comfortable homes for kiwi first home buyers.
 They're focusing on areas around New Zealand where prices are getting higher and home ownership is getting lower.
 If you fit the criteria it's a pretty sweet deal.
 Find out more about the initiative and whether you'll be eligible for a piece of the pie here.